petbrueck/sdg16_sursol_manual/readme.md

 <details>
 <summary>
-<b>Click for detailed translation instructions</b>
+<b>Click for detailed instructions for Translators</b>
 </summary>

 ***EXCEL FILE***

--   The CAPI Designer should provide the translators with a single Excel file using the Survey Solutions Designer template.
+-   The CAPI Designer should provide the translators with a single Excel file produced by the Survey Solutions Designer template.
 -   Translators must not rename the spreadsheet and must not convert to any other file format.